The Complete Guide To Pittsburgh Sports Betting

 The Play SugarHouse app, from Rush Street Interactive and powered by Kambi, got a summer-long head start in New Jersey via partnerships with the Golden Nugget and Monmouth Park.

-Though the Rivers’ platform will need to be branded differently, the existing version provides a basic idea of what Pennsylvania bettors can expect.
+Though the Rivers’ platform will be branded differently — it will be called the BetRivers sportsbook app — the existing version provides a basic idea of what Pennsylvania bettors can expect.

 The first-deposit match bonus of up to $250 is an attractive way to get new customers.
 The current app connects to the iRush Rewards program.
 This is the loyalty program which allows players to earn tier credits for each real money wager.